 Sample Course Schedule

-- Business Planning: Financing the Start-Up Business and Venture Capital Financing (Requires Business Associations)
+- Business Planning: Financing the Start-Up Business and Venture Capital Financing (3 units) (Business Associations is a prerequisite course and must be taken before Business Planning - 4 unit course)

 - Global Antitrust Law And Policy